Home Warranty for Smart Home Devices: What's Covered in 2026

 Electronics Protection Add-Ons and Standalone Smart Home Plans

-The good news: the industry is responding to the smart home boom, and protection options are expanding.
+The good news: the industry is responding to the smart home boom, and protection options are expanding in 2026.

 Home Warranty Electronics Add-Ons

 Some home warranty providers offer optional electronics protection plans that can be added to a standard policy.
-The most notable is American Home Shield (AHS), which partners with Allstate to offer an Electronics Protection Plan add-on.
-This add-on covers:
+American Home Shield (AHS) remains the most notable example with its Whole Home Electronics Protection Plan (EPP), which covers:

 • Televisions and home theater systems